-It may surprise some Australians to know that we do not have a Bill of Rights, and that the Constitution provides very few individual rights and protections to Australians.
+It may surprise some Australians to know that we do not have a national Bill of Rights, and that the Constitution provides very few individual rights and protections to Australians.

 This means that most rights are granted by the government through provisions in other legislation.
 The problem is that although a person’s rights can be granted with relative ease, the same rights can be removed with similar ease and with little opportunity for opposition.

 Australia’s Constitution came into effect in 1901 and it is the law which governs other Australian laws.
 If the Constitution says that the federal parliament has power over a particular area of the law, then state laws that are inconsistent with federal laws in the area will be invalid to the extent of the inconsistency.

 For example, the laws governing marriage have been expressly granted to the federal parliament by the Constitution and they ‘cover the field’ of marriages, which is why same sex marriage laws cannot be enforced by state parliaments.
 If such laws are passed, they will be deemed invalid upon challenge.